 1. Find a method of communication that feels comfortable

-Some people prefer face-to-face communication and find it reassuring to have someone sitting alongside them.
+If you can't speak face to face you could try a video call.
 Others prefer to talk over the phone.
 Or perhaps you’re more comfortable writing your feelings down in a letter.
 This can provide a space to reflect on and shape what you want to express.
 Writing a letter to yourself or keeping a journal are great ways of exploring your feelings and can help you articulate them when you’re ready to share.